Owen Power Game Preview: Sabres vs. Flames

 - In 24 of 79 games last season, Power had an assist -- and six of those games included multiple assists.

-- The implied probability that he hits the over on his points over/under is 43.5%, based on the odds.
+- He has an implied probability of 42.6% to exceed his point total based on the odds.

-- Given his moneyline odds, Power has an implied probability of 38.5% of going over his assist prop bet.
+- There is a 38.5% chance of Power having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.